Direct air capture

 Why this research is valuable

-The removal of CO2 from the ambient air using renewable energy can be achieved using specially designed nanomaterials called Metal-Organic Frameworks (MOFs) which can be produced economically and at scale.
+- Removal of CO2from ambient air using renewable energy and specially designed nanomaterials called Metal-Organic Frameworks (MOFs) which can be produced economically and at scale

-Development of advanced nanomaterials (e.g., MOFs) with highly sought-after physicochemical properties including (i) ultrahigh selectivity for CO2 combined with air and water stability; (ii) outstanding conversion efficiency for CO2 to commodity chemicals.
+- Development of advanced nanomaterials (including MOFs) with highly sought-after physicochemical properties including (i) ultrahigh selectivity for CO2combined with air and water stability; (ii) outstanding conversion efficiency for CO2 to commodity chemicals